Hillsborough County Sheriff's Office: Misconduct

 On 29 January 2008 Quadriplegic Brian Sterner was dumped from his wheelchair as he was being booked for an alleged traffic violation at the Hillsborough County, Florida Sheriff's Office jail facility.
 Surveillance video showed Sterner tumbling to the floor and officers searching his clothing as he lay prone.
+The video raised concerns about police treatment of the disabled after being widely circulated on news channels and YouTube.
 The deputy later resigned and was charged with felony abuse on a disabled person after the video was publicized.
 Charges were dropped when she agreed to a plea deal which she agrees to never work in law enforcement again and does 100 hours of community service with the disabled.
 Several other deputies were suspended without pay and one supervisor was fired for not reporting the incident.

 On 11 September 2008, a mentally ill man was hog-tied by three sheriff's deputies and subjected to a number of electrical shocks.
 The local medical examiner said that Roney Wilson died as a result of "delirium with agitation due to schizoaffective disorder."
 The death was the subject of a civil lawsuit.

 In 2008, sheriff's deputies and officers from the Temple Terrace Police Department lied on official documents regarding a routine arrest for driving under the influence.
 Deputy James Glover falsely attested the correct procedures had been followed.
 When the defense attorney asked for the video of the incident, he discovered the tapes had been altered by officials.